Online Casinos in Georgia

 The Seminole Hard Rock Hotel & Casino in Tampa is among the closest, a solid three-and-a-half-hour drive from the GA border down I-75.
 The casino offers 245,000 square feet of gambling space, with about 5,000 slots and close to 180 table games.
 There’s also a 46-table poker room that frequently hosts major tournament series.

-Closer to Georgia are a number of large poker rooms such as bestbet Jacksonville
+Closer to Georgia are several large poker rooms, such as bestbet Jacksonville

 North Carolina